golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-results.md

 ```
 ![Batch failure output log](/bad_result_single_log.png)

-Note 1: while the user will receive the error message, the output is only for the failing command not for all commands in the task.
+While the user will receive the error message, the output is only for the failing command, not for all commands in the task.

-The level detail of the message depends on the type of method that causes the error.
+The level of detail in the message depends on the type of method that causes the error.

-In the case of the data transfer method you will receive a message describing the cause of the error.
+In the case of the data transfer method, you will receive a message describing the cause of the error.

 Let's see another example: